 Question

-9. Look at the two images below.
+9. Look at the three images below.
 You are looking at intestinal villi.
 Given that much of the absorption of nutrients occur in the intestine through the villi, which of these three tissues do you think is more effective in nutrient absorption?
 Which is the least efficient?

-Images from Ludvigsson et al., 2009
+*Images from Ludvigsen et al., 2009*

 10. Up until now, we have concentrated on the absorption of nutrients and the elimination of metabolic wastes.
 What other variables are influenced by the available surface area?